Teaching Philosophy

 Academic Appointments

-Teaching Assistant & Lab Instructor: Architectural Research II
+Teaching Assistant & Lab Instructor: Integrated Building Technology

-Instructed students on building performance, sustainable systems integration, and environmental impact analysis.
+Instructed undergraduate and graduate courses focusing on building performance, sustainable site design, mechanical systems integration, and environmental impact analysis.

 Teaching Assistant: Philosophy of Inquiry

-Supported doctoral candidates in exploring various paradigms of research and ontological frameworks in architecture.
+Supported doctoral candidates in exploring various paradigms of research, methodologies, and ontological frameworks in the built environment.

-Facilitated design thinking workshops and manual fabrication exercises for diverse age groups, fostering creative spatial reasoning.
+Directed community education center operations and instructed design thinking and manual fabrication exercises for diverse age groups, bridging professional design practice and community enrichment.

 Research Assistant: Pedagogy of Business in Liberal Arts